jm-spencer/screenlib/README.md

 Acknowledgements
 ================
+smallfont.c is converted version of the digits 0-9 from [Synchronizer NBP Font](https://www.fontspace.com/total-fontgeek-dtf-ltd/synchronizer-nbp) by total FontGeek DTF, Ltd. all credit regarding the font to them.

 Thanks to Hotel from the PROS team, Salmon from Okapilib, and Theo from 7842F, for giving some advice on improving the code here